Createdd/Writing/2018/articles/MLIntroP3.md

 ### SVM Parameters

-To address over- and underfitting, the parameters lambade (in C) and sigma can be used.
+To address over- and underfitting, the parameters lambda (in C) and sigma can be used.

 Increasing C (essentially minimizing lambda) or decreasing sigma squared improves underfitting (high C leads to higher variance).